Varunyadavgithub/DSA-150-Fundamentals/README.md

      9. Finding the Longest Substring Without Repeating Characters.
     10. Calculating the Sum of a Series (1 + 1/2 + 1/3 + ... + 1/n).
     11. Finding All Pairs of Elements in an Array that Add Up to a Given Sum.
+    12. Counting the Number of Palindromic Substrings in a String.

 ## 🚀 Getting Started